-This document sets forth the practices by which Global Equity staff will integrate Environmental, Social, and Governance (ESG) risk and opportunities at the individual and Aggregate Portfolio level.
-The practices described herein focus on long-term value creation and preservation, and the identification ESG of risks and opportunities.
-These practices are grounded in CalPERS' Investment Beliefs, the United Nations Principles for Responsible Investments (UNPRI) and Global Governance Principles.
+This document sets forth the practices by which Global Equity staff will integrate Environmental, Social, and Governance (ESG) risks and opportunities at the individual and Aggregate Portfolio level.
+The practices described herein focus on long-term value creation and preservation, and the identification of ESG risks and opportunities.
+These practices are grounded in CalPERS' Investment Beliefs, the United Nations Principles for Responsible Investments (UNPRI) and our Governance & Sustainability Principles.

-A. CalPERS Investment Beliefs
+CalPERS Investment Beliefs